 Instead of boosting your post, which just tends to show your post to people who are online at the time, use targeted advertising.

 This way has better results of converting people into followers and therefore more likely to read your blog, buy your product etc…

 Facebook and Instagram now want their users to stay on their platforms.
-So if you start directing users off their site they’re going to start showing your content to less followers.
+So if you start directing users off their site they’re going to start showing your content to fewer followers.

-Once you have an email list, advertise blog post via email… still, a huge change in the platform, especially for bloggers.
+Once you have an email list, advertise blog posts via email instead… still, it’s a huge change in the platform, especially for bloggers.

 This is the same as Instagram really, pick a schedule and stick to it.
 Facebook favours consistency now.
 Post the same time every day, or twice a week or three times a day.,,